 How to buy Austpac Resources (APG) shares

 Austpac Resources N.L is an other industrial metals & mining business based in Australia.
-Austpac Resources shares (APG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.002 – the same closing value as a week prior.
+Austpac Resources shares (APG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Austpac Resources has a trailing 12-month revenue of around $125,000.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Austpac Resources